caijie0620/CompareBench/README.md

 ---

+## Contents

+- `prompts.yaml`: Standardized instruction templates for all tasks (CompareTallyBench, CompareGeometryBench, CompareSpatialBench, CompareTemporalBench, and TallyBench).
+- Benchmark datasets (links above).
+- Code (to be released).

+---

 📌 Paper: *CompareBench: A Benchmark for Visual Comparison Reasoning in Vision–Language Models* (WACV 2026 submission)
 📂 Code, data, and prompts will be released in this repository.